Global solutions to the three-dimensional full compressible Navier-Stokes equations with vacuum at infinity in some classes of large data: Global classical solution

 \section{Global classical solution}

-The proof of local existence and uniqueness of the classical solution as in Theorem \ref{3d-th1.3} can be found in Section 7 (see Appendix B below).
-Let $T^*_1>0$ be the maximal time for the existence of the classical solution.
+The proof of local existence and uniqueness of the classical solution as in Theorem \ref{3d-th1.3} can be found in Section \ref{3d-sec 8} (see Appendix B below).
+Let $T^*_1>0$ be the maximal existence time of the classical solution.
 Our aim is to prove $T^*_1=\infty$.
-To do this, we use contradiction arguments similar to Section 3.
+To do this, we use contradiction arguments similar to Section \ref{3d-sec 4}.